Zane-/Zane-.github.io/docs/lessons/lesson_1/lesson_1_1.md

 ### APT

 The command for APT is `apt-get`, and typically must be used with the `sudo` command because it modifies your system.
+If you are on macOS, feel free to skip this section.

 #### Refreshing Sources
 {: .no_toc }